 Don’t Forget About the Fine Print

 If you are a small business who provides contracts to customers, it is a good idea to have your own standard contract.
 A standard contract saves you time and ensures consistency between customers.
 In addition, a standard contract allows you to set the ground rules by providing the “terms and conditions” most favorable to you.
-If your customers are like most customers, and probably even like you yourself, they do not read the fine print.
+If your customers are like most customers, and probably even like yourself, they do not read the fine print.
 Heck, even if they do, they are unlikely to try to negotiate the standard contract you use for all of your customers.
-It is therefore to your benefit to include “terms and conditions” tailored to your business that are favorable to you.
+Therefore, it is to your benefit to include “terms and conditions” tailored to your business that are favorable to you.

-In addition to seeking protection in your own standard contract, as a business owner you should also remember that every contract you receive from another business is also negotiable.
+In addition to seeking protection in your own standard contract, as a business owner, you should also remember that every contract you receive from another business is also negotiable.
 While the price, shipping, and date are important features, again, so too are the “terms and conditions.”
 Just because a business provides you a standard contract does not mean changes cannot be made.
 If the company wants your business, they will negotiate the fine print.

 When it comes to contracts, always remember two key takeaways: (1) you are deemed to have read the fine print on every contract you sign; and (2) everything is negotiable.
 It is better to spend a little money up front to fully understand and agree to a contract as than to spend a lot of money later on when a contract dispute arises.

 For help drafting, revising, or negotiating the “terms and conditions” of a contract, contact Shinners & Cook, today.